Baltimore Orioles reach $49.5M, 3-year deal with OF Tyler O'Neill, AP source says

 The Baltimore Orioles have agreed to a $49.5 million, three-year contract with outfielder Tyler O'Neill, according to a person familiar with the negotiations.

-The person spoke to the AP on Saturday on condition of anonymity because the agreement was subject to a successful physical.
+The person spoke to The Associated Press on Saturday on condition of anonymity because the agreement was subject to a successful physical.

 O'Neill is set to make $16.5 million in each of the next three seasons.
 He can opt out after 2025.